eyedeekay/httptunnel/multiproxy/README.md

 directory or the http proxies in I2P and i2pd.

-It also has an aggressive mode, which creates a whole new tunnel pool for every single eepSite you visit, by domain(which means that if you visit bote the base32 and readable domain, it will create *two* destinations).
+It also has an aggressive mode, which creates a whole new tunnel pool for every single eepSite you visit, by domain(which means that if you visit both the base32 and readable domain, it will create *two* destinations).
 I advise against using it.